abuxton/tfx-vmp/README.md

 The examples follow the learnings from <https://developer.hashicorp.com/terraform/cloud-docs/recommended-practices>

+### Examples

+Due to the nature of this project the [Examples](./examples/README.md) folder contains declarative examples, and some examples for additional usage or illustration.

 ### Policy Sets (Sentinel) Deployment

 The example includes dynamic resources for deploying `policy_set` resources.